-- Click Next:Worker Configurations to configure worker nodes.Note To create an ACK cluster that supports sandboxed containers, you must select ECS Bare Metal instances as worker nodes.
+- Click Next:Worker Configurations to configure worker nodes.Note To create an ACK cluster that runs sandboxed containers, you must select ECS Bare Metal instances as worker nodes.

 - Configure basic settings for worker nodes.

-If you want to use a key pair, click create a key pair to create one in the ECS console.
-For more information, see Create an SSH key pair.
-After the key pair is created, set it as the credential for logging on to the cluster.
+- create a key pair: Create an SSH key pair if no SSH key pair is available.
+For more information about how to create an SSH key pair, see Create an SSH key pair.
+After the key pair is created, set it as the credential that is used to log on to the ACK cluster.

 - Confirm Password: Enter the password again.

 - Both the prefix and suffix can contain one or more parts that are separated with periods (.).
-Each part can contain lowercase letters, digits and hyphens, (-).
-It must start and end with a lowercase letter or digit.
+These parts can contain lowercase letters, digits, and hyphens (-), and must start and end with a lowercase letter or digit.

 - The IP substring length specifies the number of digits to be truncated from the end of the returned node IP address.
 Valid values: 5 to 12.

-- none: This is the default policy, which indicates that the default CPU affinity is used.
+- none: This policy indicates that the default CPU affinity is used.
+This is the default policy.

-- static: This policy allows pods with certain resource characteristics to be granted with enhanced CPU affinity and exclusivity on the node.
+- static: This policy allows pods with specific resource characteristics on the node to be granted with enhanced CPU affinity and exclusivity.